6thquake/react-material/docs/src/pages/style/icons/icons.md

 Looking for even more SVG icons?
 There are a lot of projects out there, but we have found one that provides 2,000+ unofficial Material Design Icons: [https://materialdesignicons.com](https://materialdesignicons.com/).
-You can use the [mdi-material-ui](https://github.com/TeamWertarbyte/mdi-material-ui) integration project between this raw list of icons and Material-UI.
+You can use the [mdi-material-ui](https://github.com/TeamWertarbyte/mdi-material-ui) integration project between this raw list of icons and React-Material.